Universe

 A crewman or part-owner of an interstellar exploration vessel.
 Explorers organize and carry out private expeditions to unsettled planets, gathering information to facilitate future commercial development.
 Often their efforts are financed by large corporations and private investors.
 Explorers are most concerned with the profitable gain of knowl edge; they rarely transport large cargoes and their ships are not usually armed.

-Initial wealth x 50; Manner 50sd robot with bio system, self-activation system, and holographer system.
+6. Initial wealth × 50; Manner 50sd robot with bio system, self-activation system, and holographer system.

 FREEFALLER (Military)